elephant-track/elephant-track.github.io/docs/README.md

 #### 6. Saving a model

-The model parameter files are located under `workspace/models` on the server.
+The model parameter files are located under `workspace/models` on the server.\
-If you are using your local machine as a server, these files should remain unless you do not delete them explicitly.
+If you are using your local machine as a server, these files should remain unless you do not delete them explicitly.\
-If you are using Google Colab, you may need to save them before terminating the session.
+If you are using Google Colab, you may need to save them before terminating the session.\
+You can download the model parater file by running `Plugins > ELEPHANT > Detection > Download Detection Model`.\
-You can make them persistent by uncommenting the first code cell in the Colab notebook.
+Alternatively, you can make it persistent on your Google drive by uncommenting the first code cell in the Colab notebook.

 <img src="_media/google-drive-uncomment.png"></img>